 AAP-CA Position: SUPPORT

-The American Academy of Pediatrics, California (AAP-CA), representing the 5,000 board-certified pediatrician members of all four California AAP regional chapters statewide, strongly supports your proposed legislation AB 569 (Gonzalez Fletcher).
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports the proposed legislation AB 569 (Gonzalez Fletcher).
 This bill would prohibit workplace discrimination based on an employee’s reproductive decisions.

-AB 569 (Gonzalez Fletcher) would improve the security of California families by prohibiting workplace discrimination based on an employee’s reproductive decisions, thus helping to assure that these decisions will be made personally and not in consultation with an employer.
-This would be a boon to any Californian who has felt pressure from an employer to live their personal life in a certain way, and to any child born into a family that might be affected by this discrimination.
+AB 569 (Gonzalez Fletcher) would improve the security of California families by prohibiting workplace discrimination based on an employee’s reproductive decisions.
+This is a critically important to any Californian who has felt pressure from an employer to live their personal life in a certain way, and to any child born into a family that might be affected by this discrimination.

-California pediatricians strongly support AB 569 (Gonzalez Fletcher).
-We thank you for your public service and leadership on behalf of the health and well-being of children, youth, and families in California.
+California pediatricians respectfully request that you sign AB 569 (Gonzalez Fletcher) into law.
+We thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Yasuko Fukuda, M.D., Fellow of the American Academy of Pediatrics

 Vice Chair, District IX of the American Academy of Pediatrics

 CC: Kris Calvin, CEO; AAP-CA Leadership; Lydia Bourne